DarkHexSage/react-developer-portfolio-template-darkhexsage/README.md

 <img src="/preview.gif" alt="preview" width="600px" />

-## Follow Below instructions to add your deatils in the portfolio.
+## Follow Below instructions to add your deatils in the portfolio..

 ### Change and customize every section according to your need, All you need to do is edit `/src/Details.js`